EleoXDA/Ace_Hunter_TS/README.md

 ![image](https://github.com/EleoXDA/Ace_Hunter_JS/assets/27622683/f6b61c2d-3287-4b8d-96c3-dd84bb5ffec7)

-Welcome to Ace Hunter, a JavaScript card game.
+Welcome to Ace Hunter, a JavaScript card game using Typescript.
 The objective of the game is to find the Ace of Spades card among four cards, which are randomly shuffled each round.

 ## Description

-High-Tech Ace is a single-player card game developed using HTML, CSS, and JavaScript.
+High-Tech Ace is a single-player card game developed using HTML, CSS, and JavaScript through Typescript.
 The game consists of multiple rounds.
 In each round, the player chooses a card.
 If the player selects the Ace of Spades, their score increases, and they proceed to the next round.
 The game ends after a predetermined number of rounds or can be resumed later if left incomplete.

 ## Setup